 - 5.4 The NLP identifies Newbiggin by the Sea as a Service Centre within the 'South East Delivery Area', and allocates an 'indicative' requirement of 360 new dwellings (18 units/annum) there, over the 20-year period between 2016 and 2036.
-Three sites are allocated for 134 to 164 dwellings, the remaining dwellings are to be brought forward by the NDP. - 5.5 The Town Council commissioned AECOM to carry out a Housing Needs Assessment (HNA) for Newbiggin.
-The assessment concluded there is a need of 424-521 dwellings over the period 2021-2036 (28-35 dwellings per annum).
+Three sites are allocated to deliver between 134 and 164 dwellings, since the start of the plan period, 46 dwellings have been delivered, 92 dwellings have planning permission and there are two pending applications (which includes two local plan allocations) which would deliver 86 dwellings.
+The strategic housing land availability assessment identifies that there is capacity within the town to deliver the remaining indicative requirement of 360. - 5.5 The Town Council commissioned AECOM to carry out a Housing Needs Assessment (HNA) for Newbiggin which concluded that there is a need of 424-521 dwellings over the period 2021-2036 (28-35 dwellings per annum).
 The figure represents around 18 to 45% uplift to the indicative NLP housing requirement figure.